tcpalmer/nina-scheduler/adv-topics/ts5.md

 * When TS 5 runs for the first time and finds a TS 4 database, it will migrate it to a new TS 5 database file in a new plugin directory.
 Nothing in the legacy TS 4 directory (including the database) will be touched.
 This means you could easily revert back to TS 4 and only lose changes or exposure progress made in TS 5.
 * If you reverted to TS 4 but later wanted to move to TS 5 again, you could just remove any existing TS 5 plugin directory and the onetime migration will be redone.
 * Sequences created for TS 4 should work as-is with TS 5.
-* Synchronized execution should remain essentially unchanged.
+* Synchronized execution should remain unchanged.

 Other than a handful of changes to support new features, the user interface for managing TS projects, targets, exposures, etc will remain essentially the same.